 Earlham faculty collaborate and mentor their students, working alongside them in empirical research in the natural and social sciences and in creative endeavors in the humanities and fine arts.
 The quality of our faculty’s teaching as well as their disciplinary expertise and advisory influence is evident in the high numbers of Earlham graduates who complete graduate degrees.

 In terms of overall doctoral productivity, Earlham ranks in the top three institutions among the members of the Great Lakes Colleges Association.

-    Within the overall group of 1,533 institutions, Earlham ranks 10th in the Biological Sciences, 14th in Life Sciences, and 29th in Humanities in the percentage of graduates who go on to receive Ph.D.s.
+Within the overall group of 1,533 institutions, Earlham ranks 12th in the Life Sciences, 46th in Social Sciences, 51st in Business, and 58th in Humanities in the percentage of graduates who go on to receive Ph.D.s.
 In addition: